 Teammates who know Right-Minded Teamwork is the outcome they want can easily afford to wait without concern.
 Because their goal is to be tolerant and gentle with their teammates, patience comes naturally.
 The highest desire is to work as one.

 Judgment, or wrong-mindedness, closes teammates’ minds, creating resistance for Right-Minded Teamwork.
 To ensure they do no harm while working as one, Right-Minded Teammates embrace open-mindedness, also known as Right-Mindedness.

 Faithfulness describes a teammate’s trust in their team’s version of Right-Minded Teamwork.
 When a teammate is faithful, they effortlessly and wholeheartedly believe in Right-Minded Teamwork.
 They want to do no harm and work as one.
 They know none of us is as smart as all of us.
 When applied during challenging circumstances, their faithfulness inevitably leads the team to happy outcomes.

 These 10 were inspired by A Course in Miracles M-4

 To encourage your team to embrace and live these Right-Minded characteristics, apply the principles and concepts presented in these two Right-Minded Teamwork books.

 Achieving Right-Minded Teamwork involves adopting an attitude of mindfulness.
-7 Mindfulness Training Lessons teaches you to do no harm as you work as one with your teammates.: Improve Teammates’ Ability to Work as One with Right-Minded Thinking will teach you how to apply RMT’s seven, powerful thinking lessons to encourage Right-Minded, unified teamwork.
+These 7 Lessons teach how to do no harm and work as one.
+More: Improve Teammates’ Ability to Work as One with Right-Minded Thinking will teach you how to apply RMT’s seven, powerful thinking lessons to encourage Right-Minded, unified teamwork.